tjhickey724/MSET/README.md

-# Optimal Collaborative Editing in Javascript
+# MSET: Optimal Collaborative Editing in Javascript

 This is initial work on building an optimally efficient real-time fully distributed non-locking collaborative editor.
 It is based on the MSET approach developed by Tim Hickey and Kenroy Granville for use in the GrewpEdit application in 2005.
+MSET stands for Monotone Shared Edit Trees.

 This repository has several very useful Javascript modules